Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 \subsubsection{Multi-Task Output Layer}

-The output layer converts the hidden matrix $\tilde{\mathbf{O}}^{(ij)}$ into the two final output vectors: sailing durations and vessel count in destination port in the future $H$ time steps.
-A 2-layer MLP is used in this part:
+The output layer converts the hidden matrix $\tilde{\mathbf{O}}^{(ij)}$ into the two final output vectors: sailing durations and vessel counts in the destination port in future $H$ time steps.
+A two-layer MLP is used in this part: